citp/privacy-policy-historical/o/op/ope/opentable.com.md

 **_Registered Users:_**

-If you choose to register with OpenTable (become a **Registered User** ) in order to take advantage of OpenTable's Dining Rewards program and other benefits, you will be asked to provide a name, a telephone number, an email address, a password of your choice and your primary dining city.
+If you choose to register with OpenTable (become a **Registered User** ) in order to take advantage of OpenTable's Dining Rewards program and other benefits, you will be asked to provide a name, a telephone number, an email address, a password of your choice and your primary dining city and/or zip code.
 You may choose not to receive marketing communications from OpenTable or from the restaurant at which you've made an online reservation, other than automated service messages pertaining to your reservation.

 Registered OpenTable users may automatically receive "VIP" status if they honor twelve or more reservations made through the OpenTable Websites during the current or previous calendar year.
 OpenTable VIP users are identified as VIPs to restaurants with which they make reservations using OpenTable so that restaurants may reward these frequent diners with special services if they so choose.
 Restaurants cannot access the dining histories of OpenTable VIP users other than diners' histories in their specific restaurant or restaurant group.

 For select restaurants and/or holidays, a valid credit card number may be required to secure a reservation through the OpenTable Websites.
-All such credit card transactions are either fully encrypted by OpenTable and certified by Verisign ® or processed by a trusted third party.
 In either case the credit card information will be shared with the restaurant at which the reservation is being made, just as would occur with a phone reservation requiring credit card information.
-OpenTable does not record or store the credit card information, except for the last four digits of your credit card which are only used for descriptive purposes.
-In addition, the third party credit card processor is prohibited from using this information for any purpose other than processing the credit card.
+In addition, a credit card may be required in order to make purchases from OpenTable websites.
+All such credit card transactions are either fully encrypted by OpenTable and certified by Verisign ® or stored by a trusted third party.
+The third party credit card vendor is prohibited from using this information for any purpose other than storing the credit card.

-OpenTable may offer OpenTable dining gift certificates for sale on its site.
-A credit card number may be required for these purchases.
-All such credit card transactions are fully encrypted and certified by Verisign.
-The credit card number is passed directly to the merchant bank for processing and is not stored by either OpenTable or the e-commerce site.

 Users outside of the United States should understand that all information shared during the registration and reservation processes is sent to and stored on secure servers that are located in the United States.
 The United States has data protection laws that may not be consistent with those of other countries.
 If OpenTable transfers your information outside of your host country, OpenTable will take steps to ensure that your privacy rights continue to be protected.